François Fédier: Biography

-To Hadrien France-Lanord we owe a brief sketch of the figure of Fédier.
-He, he says, belongs to the tradition of those great French philosophers who, like Alain or Jean Beaufret, devote the bulk of their time not so much to publishing book after book to ensure the planetary diffusion of their career, but rather to transmitting knowledge through an apprenticeship in which the integrity of the human being is compromised.
-In short, they devote the bulk of their time to educating the younger generation.
-The influence of this true education is all the more profound insofar as it is less visible within the exaggeratedly enlightened, dazzling and blinding haze of public agitation.
-And she is rare enough to merit acclaim in an age when "those who are passionate about school" forget to say, quite simply, what it is: the space where what the Ancients called scholé [σχολή], namely leisure, otium, free time or the vacation that gives thought the occasion to make contact with phenomena, can unfold.
-And this, in complete freedom, that is to say, without a program, without a plan drawn in advance, without the oppression of statistics and sheltered from the pummeling of profitability at any price (See his preface to L'art en liberté, Pocket, Paris, 2006, p.
-11).

 Pascal David indicates that Fédier worked on the elaboration of new ways to translate and rigorously interpret the thought of Heidegger, whom he knew personally; he also trained numerous translators in the experience of translating, including Pascal David himself.
-His work, he adds, has never ceased to involve the highest demands with regard to translations of Heidegger, which has entailed the fact that he has never yielded to the facilities of a conventional, academic translation.
-He leaves aside the elusive stereotyped language (the "langue de bois") in order, with all the rigor proper to phenomenology, to make seen and understood that which he pours from German into French.
-If we accept that there has been what it has been agreed to call a "reception" of Heidegger in France -in the positive sense of this expression-, he has not only been the cornerstone.
-He is the very soul of this "reception".
-(See, Le Dictionnaire Martin Heidegger, Cerf, Paris,2013, p.
-479).
+His work, he added, never ceased to involve the highest demands with regard to translations of Heidegger, which entailed the fact that he never yielded to the facilities of a conventional, academic translation.
+He left aside the elusive stereotyped language (the "langue de bois") in order, with all the rigor proper to phenomenology, to make seen and understood that which he poured from German into French.

 François Fédier died in Paris on 28 April 2021.
 In the brief note devoted to him in the Dictionnaire Martin Heidegger (Cerf, 2013), co-edited by him, translator and philosopher Pascal David concludes: "If there is indeed, in the positive sense of the term, what we call a 'reception' of Heidegger in France, he is not just its axis.
 He is its soul".
 Volume 91 of the complete edition of Heidegger's works, published in 2022, is dedicated to him.